-4 Principles of Organization
+Four Principles of Organization

-The first thing that comes to mind when I organize any space in our home is the 3 principles Mr. OCD has taught me.
+The first thing that comes to mind when I organize any space in our home is the three principles Mr. OCD has taught me.

 1 Purge, Edit, and Group

-2. Determine Location for Items
+2. Set a Broad Location for Items

 Next, categorize further.
-Edit your immediate workspace down to the daily and weekly essentials.
+Edit your immediate workspace down to only your daily and weekly essentials.

-If you use an item daily or weekly, you should keep it within arms reach, nearby at your desk, drawer, or room.
+If you use an item daily or weekly, you should keep it within arm’s reach, nearby at your desk, drawer, or room.

 If you cannot find a home for something, you probably need to put it in storage or part with it.
 Sorry!

 3 Create a Specific Home for Everything